Who can do an exchange?

 Who can exchange?

-• Any child who wants to learn a foreign language and is aged between 9 and 15 years old.
+• Any child who wants to learn a foreign language and is aged between 8 and 18 years old!
+Our signature 6-month exchange is for children aged 8-15 years old and our teen summer program is for 14 to 18-year-olds.

 • Any child who wants to ‘live an extraordinary adventure’ by spending up to six months in a new country, with a new family, and immersing themselves in a new way of life.